gnustep/tools-windows-msvc/README.md

 ## Status and Known Issues

-The toolchain is fully usable on x64.
+- The toolchain is fully usable on x64.
 On x86, libdispatch is not available due to a [build error](https://bugs.swift.org/browse/SR-14314).

-Note that GNUstep support for Windows is not as complete as on Unixes, and some [tests in GNUstep Base](https://github.com/gnustep/libs-base/actions/workflows/main.yml?query=branch%3Amaster) are still failing.
+- Note that GNUstep support for Windows is not as complete as on Unixes, and some [tests in GNUstep Base](https://github.com/gnustep/libs-base/actions/workflows/main.yml?query=branch%3Amaster) are still failing.

+- The compilation will fail if the Windows username contains whitespace, e.g. 'John Appleseed'.

 ## Troubleshooting